Operations

 Diversions to pre-planned alternates are fully permitted.
 When a diversion occurs, pilots should document the reason in their PIREP through FlightLinq.

-Economy System (Beta)
+Economy System

 Simulation Settings